Advanced Operation

 The following selectors are available:

-• group: allows you to specify a monitor via group number.
+• group: specifies a monitor via group number.

 • current: specifies the screen currently containing the mouse.